top of page

 URGENT: Protect SNAP-Ed & FoodRight Programming

 At FoodRight, SNAP-Ed funds 75% of our programming.
-Without it, we could not teach thousands of Milwaukee students and families to cook and enjoy healthy, affordable meals.
+Without it, we cannot teach thousands of Milwaukee students and families to cook and enjoy healthy, affordable meals.
 Our evidence-based programs help children build lifelong habits that reduce obesity, diet-related illness, and long-term healthcare dependence.

 But SNAP-Ed’s impact extends well beyond Milwaukee.
 Across the country, SNAP-Ed equips families with practical skills to eat better, move more, and live healthier lives.